madox2/vim-ai/README.md

 \}
 ```

-Or modify options directly during the vim session:
+Once the above is set, you can modify options directly during the vim session:

 ```vim
 let g:vim_ai_chat['options']['model'] = 'gpt-4'